CenterBLC/N1904/docs/transcription.md

 ### Textformats

 Text-Fabric allows the corpus text to be formatted in different ways, depending on the intended use.
-This Text-Fabric database has a number of formats defined, which are discussed at [textformats](textformats.md#start).
+This Text-Fabric database has a number of formats defined, which are discussed in the section [textformats](textformats.md#start).

 ## Implementation note